bright-fox/special-char-counter/README.md

-# Special Character Counter
+# Symbol Counter

-This project contains a python script which counts the special characters inside any project.
-This can be helpful when creating a symbol layer on your programmable keyboard and deciding on where to place each symbol.
+This project provides a Python script that counts special characters in a codebase or text project.
+It can be particularly useful when designing a symbol layer for a programmable keyboard, helping you decide where to place each symbol for optimal efficiency.

-You can count either:
+The script supports counting either:

-- single characters
+- Single characters (e.g., `@`, `#`, `{`)
-- bigrams
+- Bigrams (pairs of characters, e.g., `!=`, `->`)
 <img src="assets/imgs/example_plot.png" alt="example plot output" width="75%"/>

 ## How to run the script